 The End and Out events are related to the end of the respective frame.
 All the other events (Start, In, current time, etc.) are at the beginning of the respective frame.

 Therefore, if you mark the same frame as In and Out, duration of the segment will be 1 frame.
 That is why if you navigate to the end of a clip, the End mark is always displayed 1 frame greater than the current time.

 The timecodes are displayed on the top panel of the player window.

-The middle timecode shows duration of the clip.
-The other two counters show the original timecode and start time of the clip by default; it is possible to change them if necessary.
+The middle timecode shows the clip duration.
+The other two counters show the original timecode and the default start time of the clip; it is possible to change them if necessary.

 Press the ∇ button to open the list of available display modes:

 The functions of the display modes are described in the given table: